Last Updated on 1.2.24 by Gorvins

 This time last year Bury St Edmunds Divorce Centre was created to centralise the divorce process.
 It would become the single divorce centre for London and the South East.
 Resolution Chair, Nigel Shepherd, is reported to have said that divorce centres are “under significant strain” due to the large number of divorce petitions received, which were not anticipated.

 In June 2016 the Law Society Family Section put together a panel made up of the judiciary, senior civil servants and family lawyers to discuss how the centralisation process could be further developed.

 Family lawyer, Tony Roe, made a number of freedom of information requests to the Ministry of Justice and reported that Bury St Edmunds had planned to deal with 40% of divorce work in England and Wales and it is understood that between 40,000 and 45,000 divorce petitions have been issued at the centre in the past year.

 The cause of the strain?

 The centre appears to be under significant strain due to the level of correspondence received on a daily basis which we understand is around 1,200 items of post including 250-300 divorce petitions and 150 emails, as well as around 700 calls per day.
-It is reported that earlier in the year Bury St Edmunds were working on a 48 hour turnaround time, but following a positive article in the press it became the divorce centre of choice resulting in an increase in petitions.
+It is reported that earlier in the year Bury St Edmunds was working on a 48-hour turnaround time, but following a positive article in the press it became the divorce centre of choice resulting in an increase in petitions.

 At Gorvins we have certainly noticed long delays involved in issuing divorce proceedings from Bury St Edmunds, as divorce petitions and applications for Decree Nisi are taking much longer than normal to process, which in turn is stretching out the divorce process for our Clients.